 Also of interest is that Little Rock has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Little Rock are very well educated compared to the average community in the nation: 39.30% of adults in Little Rock have a bachelor's degree or even advanced degree.
+The population of Little Rock is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.30% of adults in Little Rock have a bachelor's degree or even advanced degree.

 The per capita income in Little Rock in 2010 was $30,338, which is wealthy relative to Arkansas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $121,352 for a family of four.
 However, Little Rock contains both very wealthy and poor people as well.